vivek-bombatkar/Databricks-Apache-Spark-2X-Certified-Developer/article_notes.md

     - 70% of the questions are based on codeing examples
     - Have some practice of writing code by hand to
     - use as many rough paper you can in exam,
-    - I have done rough work for every single questions, that take me almost 5 papers both sides!
+    - I have done rough work for every single questions, that made me take 5 papers both sides!

     Format of the exam.
     Select one item that is true or false.